 Would you be available to meet at the house?
 This is what we prefer.
-We allow for a free 30-minute consultation at the house so we can see everything and make sure it will be a good fit for both of us.
+We allow for one free 30-minute consultation at the house so we can see everything and make sure it will be a good fit for both of us.

 Can family members be at the sale?
-We prefer not, only because we tend to believe it will decrease sales and is very stressful for all involved.
+We prefer not, only because we tend to believe it will decrease sales and is very stressful and emotional for all involved.

 What date would you be available to begin setting up the estate sale?
 We would discuss this during the consultation.
 We would like to be able to have access to the house between the hours of 6 a.m. and 12 a.m.

 How long would the estate sale last?
 The sale is typically a two day sale.
 If there are enough items after the two day sale, a third day sale can be discussed at a higher rate of commission.
 We have done multiple weekends as well, depending on the situation.
 Typically this requires two contracts.

 How far in advance would you begin to advertise the estate sale?
 The sale is typically advertised 4-5 days in advance on the estate sale websites.
 The day before for Craigslist, Facebook, and by email, since we like to only advertise the address one day in advance on the Internet for safety reasons.
 (This is only if we have enough time to get it staged (displayed) in advance of the advertising.)
 If the client pays for newspaper advertising, this typically comes out the Wednesday before the sale.

 Do you provide an inventory of goods and estimated value based on initial pricing before the estate sale?
 No

 Will you bring items to the house for sale that are not part of the estate?
 How do you keep the proceeds from the sale separate?
-If a sale is too small to host a sale on its own, then S&H reserves the right to bring in other sale items.
+If a sale is small, then S&H reserves the right to bring in other sale items.
 Each item is color coated and logged separately.
 However, this is not a typical situation and only at the discretion of S&H.